bfxy/bfxy-elevator/docs/source/using_the_elevator.rst

 Using the elevator
 ==================

 Using the elevator is as straightforward and inherent as doing any other everyday routine.
-You only have to know you destination story, and to be a little patient to wait for an elevator on busy days.
+You only have to know you destination story, and to be a little patient for an elevator to arrive on busy days.

 General safety
 --------------
-As much as an imponderable joy to experience, the elevator is not a place to play.
+As much as a great joy to experience, the elevator is not a place to play.
 That being said, using the elevator requires certain responsibility to acknowledge and a list of rules to follow.

 Do’s and don’ts
 ---------------